-seven reasons why a website is still relevant in 2022.
+seven reasons why a website is still relevant.

 In the age of Facebook, Instagram and TikTok, the humble website seems like an afterthought.
 Old school.
 Even, unnecessary.
 Here are seven reasons why we disagree, why having a professional website is as important as ever and why your business needs its’ own digital home.

 #1 your website is the home of your brand

 Maybe you aren’t trying to generate leads or business via your website.
 Perhaps LinkedIn is your biggest platform and is working well as your mechanism for building trust and legitimacy, and is producing healthy leads thank you very much.